 The company’s focus is to help professional athletes in pursuit of excellence to set records and win medals.
 It also assists everyday athletes to achieve their first 5K, attain a new PR, or simply live an active, and healthier lifestyle.

 The different creativity and high-level skills out there bring out the best in New Balance shoes in terms of performance.
 Apart from producing the best running shoes on the market, New Balance also strive to give back, promote a sustainable environment, and social responsibility.

-On the other hand, Nike is an innovative running shoes brand.
-The company has popular shoe models it’s been manufacturing for many years.
+On the other hand, Nike is an innovative running shoe brand.
+The company has popular shoe models.
+It has been manufacturing for many years.
 For instance, the Nike Pegasus has been in use for over 30 years.

-The company consistently introduces new technologies accompanied with new classification and names.
+The company consistently introduces new technologies accompanied by new classification and names.
 This article compares a shoe model from New Balance with another from Nike to help compare the two brands.

-For the in-depth comparison, we chose two fo the more popular running shoes to detail the differences.
+For the in-depth comparison, we chose two of the more popular running shoes to detail the differences.

 The New Balance Fresh Foam More